montenegroove/Los-Indomables/README.md

 # Los-Indomables
-GitHub repository for the SpaceApps Challenge 2017
+GitHub repository for the NASA SpaceApps Challenge 2017 on the challenge called "Small spaces, Big ideas!"